Best Dying Light 2 Easter Eggs & Secret Weapons

 Dying Light 2 Hoverboard

-As you can see, getting the Hoverboard in Dying Light 2 is a pretty time-consuming process.
-In fact, it is one of the most difficult secret items to get in the game.
-By following the location seen in the image below, you will need to get to the top of the church, next to a building with a military airdrop on its rooftop.
+The Hoverboard in Dying Light 2 is one of the most difficult secret items to get in the game.
+You will need to get to the top of the church, next to a building with a military airdrop on its rooftop.

 After you make your way into the church, you first need to get the power back on by connecting a wire.
 To do this, grab the power cord from the Electric Outlet and then take it to the top.
 Make sure to follow the route that involves climbing up the metal structures, as the cable won’t reach its destination otherwise.
 After you get to the top, you’ll be able to locate the Electric Outlet right next to the giant bell.